 Overview: Massachusetts faces a growing need for the repair of dams, coastal flood control structures, and inland flood control structures.
 In some cases, public safety and key economic centers are at risk due to deteriorating infrastructure.
 In other instances, the structures no longer serve their purpose and removal provides the opportunity to restore ecological systems.
-The Dam and Seawall Repair and Removal Fund grants financial resources to qualified projects that share our mission to enhance, preserve, and protect the natural resources and scenic, historic and aesthetic qualities of the Commonwealth of Massachusetts.
+The Dam and Seawall Repair or Removal Fund grants financial resources to qualified projects that share our mission to enhance, preserve, and protect the natural resources and scenic, historic and aesthetic qualities of the Commonwealth of Massachusetts.

-The Dam and Seawall Repair and Removal Fund was established in 2013 by the Massachusetts Legislature to promote public health, public safety, and ecological restoration.
+The Dam and Seawall Repair or Removal Fund was established in 2013 by the Massachusetts Legislature to promote public health, public safety, and ecological restoration.
 Under the authority created by M.G.L. c.
 29, §2IIII and regulations issued under 301 CMR 15.00, EEA will enter into contracts with qualified organizations to implement projects for the repair and removal of dams, levees, seawalls, and other forms of flood control.

 Program Summary Document available here .

 The Annual Review for Fiscal Year 2014 is now available.?
 This document revisits the first full year of the Fund and includes Indicative Summaries of currently funded projects.?
 The Review is available here file size 2MB

 This year’s application period for the Fund has closed.
 Thank you for your continuing interest!